yunishi3/3D-FCR-alphaGAN/README.md

 ## Suggestions of future work
 #### -Revise the dataset
 This dataset is extremely sparse and has plenty of varieties.
-Floors and small objects are allocated to a huge varieties of positions, also some of the small parts like legs of chairs are disappeared in dataset becouse of the downsizing.
+Floors and small objects are allocated to huge varieties of positions, also some of the small parts like legs of chairs broke up in the dataset becouse of the downsizing.
 That makes predicting latent space too hard.
 Therefore, it is an important work to revise the dataset like limitting the varieties or adjusting the positions of objects.

 #### -Redefine the latent space
 In this work, I defined the latent space with one space which includes all information like shapes and positions of each object.
-Therefore, some small objects were disappeared in the generated models, a lot of non-realistic objects were generated.
-In order to solve that, it is an important work to redefine the latent space like isolating it to each object and layouts.
-However increasing the varieties of objects and taking account into multiple objects are required.
+Therefore, some small objects disappeared in the generated models, and a lot of non-realistic objects were generated.
+In order to solve that, it is an important work to redefine the latent space like isolating it to each object and layout.
+However, increasing the varieties of objects and taking account into multiple objects are required in that case.

 ## Installation
  This package requires python2.7.
-If you don't have following prerequisites, you need to download them using pip, apt-get etc before downloading the repository.
+If you don't have following prerequisites, you need to download them using pip, apt-get etc before downloading this repository.
  Also at least 12GB GPU memory is required.
 ### Prerequisites
 Following is my environment.